Town Officials of Plainfield

-Bio: Jim Spencer has been Judge of the Plainfield Town Court since 1989 and has been re-elected for 4-year terms in 1991, 1995 and again in 1999.
-Jim is a licensed attorney, a licensed professional engineer and a certified mediator in Indiana.
-As a practicing attorney, Jim focuses on the corporate, business and commercial areas of the law.
-Jim has served as an outside counsel for Delco Electronics Corporation and as Assistant General Counsel for AMAX Coal Industries, Inc.
+Bio: Jim Spencer has been Judge of the Plainfield Town Court since 1989 and has been re-elected for 4-year terms since, his most recent re-election being in 2015.
+He is a licensed attorney and a licensed professional engineer.
+As a practicing attorney, Judge Spencer focuses on the corporate, business and commercial areas of the law.
+He has served as an outside counsel for Delco Electronics Corporation and as Assistant General Counsel for AMAX Coal Industries, Inc.

 Judge Spencer is an active member of the Plainfield community.
-He has served as president of the Plainfield Optimist Club and president and board member of the White Lick Heritage Community Foundation.
+He has served as president of the Plainfield Optimist Club and president and board member of the White Lick Heritage Community Foundation (now the Hendricks County Community Foundation).
 He has a master's degree in engineering from the University of Illinois and a juris doctor degree from Southern Illinois University School of Law.

 Duties of the Town Court

 - The Plainfield Town Court began serving the community on September 5, 1989 with James Spencer presiding.
 The Court was established after passage of HB 1388 in the 1989 General Assembly, as a convenience for local residents and to reduce overtime costs for the Plainfield Police Department.
 The Town Court handles the following types of cases.

 - Misdemeanors: A violation of an Indiana Statute for which a person might be imprisoned up to one year.
 Fines up to $5,000 and court costs can also be added to any period of imprisonment or probation.